Website Cookie Policy

 Presented by Ibrahim Hasan, lawyer and director of Act Now Training which is one of the UK’s leading information law consultancies.

 Charities today are navigating AI with a mix of cautious optimism and deep concern.
-In this keynote, Ibrahim Hasan — lawyer and director of Act Now Training Limited — will explore how AI intersects with data protection under UK GDPR, to charities how can navigate the opportunities this new area presents, whilst mitigating and data protection risks.
+In this keynote, Ibrahim Hasan — lawyer and director of Act Now Training Limited — will explore how AI intersects with data protection under UK GDPR and how charities can navigate the opportunities this new area presents, whilst mitigating any data protection risks.

 Refreshment break